TL;DR

 - Review What You Already Have: Do you have any death-in-service or sick pay benefits through your employer?
 Check the details carefully.
 How much does it pay and for how long?
 Often, this cover is insufficient, but it's an important part of the overall picture.

 - Set Your Budget: Protection insurance is about affordability and value.
-A small amount of cover is infinitely better than no cover at all.
+A small amount of cover is infinitely different from no cover at all.
 Determine what you can comfortably afford to spend each month.

 Conclusion: Unleash Your Potential with True Peace of Mind